Deborah Wong: Asian-American studies

-Wong focuses on Asian-American performance and the way it intersects with the racial imagination in America.
-She says, race is very much a part of our lives, America has racist structures that drive it, and looking at race when studying music is a different approach.
+Wong's research examines Asian-American performance and its intersection with racial dynamics in America.
+She notes, "Race is very much a part of our lives, America has racist structures that drive it, and looking at race when studying music is a different approach".
 She used a $10,000 grant from the California Council for the Humanities to help fund the research for the site, www.asianamericanriverside.ucr.edu.
 She wanted to spread the word about the little-known story of the city's lively Asian community.
 "Asian American Riverside" is a resource for local schools and the community.
-The project will help support interethnic understanding and strengthen community in Riverside.
+The project will help support interethnic understanding and strengthen the community in Riverside.

 Wong has studied taiko and is part of Satori Daiko, a performing group in Los Angeles.